adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

-Almost a year back in March 2020 shuffling our private invites stock in order to crash into a programe worthy of our time and excitement.
-In a while we stumbled upon a programme by name of **Lark Technologies**.
+Almost a year back in March 2020 shuffling our private invites stock to crash into a program worthy of our time and excitement.
+In a while, we stumbled upon a program by name of **Lark Technologies**.
 Larksuite is a _collaborrative platform_ where users can collaborate on various tasks.
 This *product comprised of various interconnected services and functionalities* and hence the name _suite_.
 The stats on the bugbounty page spoke that they were *responsive and unselfish* with their bounties.
 All this was interesting and solidified the notion of choosing *larksuite* as our next target for some time to hack on.
-Choosing a *programme/target only on above apparent things* can't be an intelligent step one should take.
+Choosing a *programme/target only on the above apparent things* can't be an intelligent step one should take.
 So, we started exploring the *target* and we found enough reasons to deem it as our next target, as an example:

 - __Bigger application size of Larksuite__: This in simple terms means a **larger attack surface**, _more depth_ and *less burnouts*.
-With respect to above *programme* it provided various services like _messenger, meetings, calendars, email services, docs and cloud storage_ .
+With respect to the above *program* it provided various services like _messenger, meetings, calendars, email services, docs, and cloud storage_ .

 - __Complicated Access controls were implemented__ : This is something we can hardly resist from testing, being specialized in *testing access controls* this was one of our strongest cues.
-Larksuite implemented various **RBAC (Role based access controls)**  in the application meaning there were exclusive *permission sets* for specific roles in the *organization*.
+Larksuite implemented various **RBAC (Role-based access controls)**  in the application meaning there were exclusive *permission sets* for specific roles in the *organization*.

 - __File management and sharing systems__ :  One of the *fun and interesting* feature to exploit and fiddle with.
 Larksuite *implemented file sharing systems* in their product as well which allowed users to **upload and share various files and documents** and they could also *edit/create new versions of those files*.